 The Company's fiscal year begins on November 1 and ends on October 31 of the following year.
-Any references to the year 2017, 2016 or 2015, or to any quarter of those years, relates to the fiscal year ended in that year.
+Any references to the year 2018, 2017 or 2016, or to any quarter of those years, relates to the fiscal year ended in that year.

-Venezuela Currency
+Argentina Currency